 There are three main subtypes of ADHD: primarily hyperactive/impulsive, primarily inattentive, and combined subtypes.
 Those with the primarily hyperactive/impulsive subtype are more likely to struggle with symptoms including frequent internal restlessness, impulsivity, hyperactivity, emotion dysregulation, verbal impulsivity, and other difficulties associated with impaired impulse control.
 ADHD primarily inattentive, refers to the subtype of ADHD characterized by difficulties paying attention, challenges with regulating focus and awareness, poor attention-to-detail, forgetfulness, and losing objects frequently, among other symptoms.

-People with the primarily inattentive subtype of ADHD are more likely to have been ‘missed’ and have made it to adulthood without a diagnosis.
+People with the primarily inattentive subtype of ADHD are more likely to have been ‘missed’ and have made it to adulthood without a proper ADHD diagnosis.
 The reason for this is that whereas hyperactive/impulsive ADHD is characterized by disruptive, dysregulated behaviour (especially in children) that can be challenging for those around someone with this subtype of ADHD (i.e. parents, teachers), inattentive ADHD is more likely to cause impairments for people experiencing it rather than those around them.
 Additionally, stereotypes about ADHD often have people focus on images of wild, out-of-control boys; those experiencing less hyperactivity and struggling predominantly with attention or organizational issues may not be recognized as having ADHD.
 What’s important to know is that you can have ADHD even without super obvious hyperactive or impulsive symptoms.
 The final subtype of ADHD is the combined subtype, which as the name suggests is an ADHD presentation in which someone experiences multiple hyperactive/impulsive and inattentive symptoms of ADHD.

 Real World Effects of ADHD